Iblis: Cosmic veil

-Atop a tree, sits the Queen of the winged maidens of paradise (pers. parī; roughly ar. houri).
-Her pavilion is a metaphor for God's abode.
-Its entrance is guarded by Iblis who prevents those who succumb to earthly urges from entering.

 Within the context of Sufi cosmology, the al-Insān al-Kāmil ("perfected human being") is a manifestation of God's attributes, not in the sense of incarnation, but as a mirror reflecting his divine attributes.
 In this interpretation, Iblis cannot comprehend the immanent aspect of God's attributes within Adam due to Iblis's own defective spiritual insight, and thus he refuses to bow down.
 In his attempt to avoid idolatrous treatment of Adam, he becomes the supreme idolater, because he cannot see the immanent aspects of reality through idols (the exterior reality).
 Since he cannot perceive God's immanent aspect (love), he can only understand (and reflect) God's transcendent aspects (wrath).

 According to ibn Arabi and Jami, those who cannot comprehend the unity of God and separate God from his Creation are the disciples of Iblis, unable to discern the underlying, all-pervading divine principle.
 In his ignorance and damnation, Iblis hovers over the mere surface of visible things, and those he leads astray suffer the same fate.
 Other Sufi authors, including Sana'i, 'Ayn al-Quzat, Ruzbihan, Attar, and Rumi, independently conceived a similar image of Iblis's function in the cosmos.

 In Sufi thought, Iblis is part of God's universe and does not form an exterior reality independent of God.
 He is God's veil, the visible universe itself, which hides the Godhead from the unworthy.
 'Ayn al-Quzat links the cosmic structure to the Shahada: "Lā (no) is the circle of negation.
 One must place his first step within this circle, but he should not stop here nor dwell here. (...)".
 Those who remain at the circle of lā, they worship the nafs (carnal desires) instead of God.
 Only those who proceed to ʾillā 'llāh (except God) surpass Iblis, the divine chamberlain.
 As such, Iblis unknowingly symbolizes, suffers, and reflects the dark and wrathful aspect of God, uttering God's anger and executes God's justice.

 Due to the similarities in function between Iblis's web and the Hindu concept of māyā, the seventeenth-century Mughal prince Dara Shikoh sought to reconcile the Upanishads with Sufi cosmology.